Enable and view enhanced telemetry in Application Insights for Standard workflows in Azure Logic Apps

 To show how data gets into these fields, suppose you have the following example Standard workflow that starts with the Request trigger followed by the Compose action and the Response action.

-The trigger's settings has a parameter named Custom Tracking Id.
+The trigger's settings have a parameter named Custom Tracking Id.
 The parameter value is set to an expression that pulls the orderId property value from the body of an incoming message:

 Next, the workflow's Compose action settings has an added tracked property named solutionName.
 The property value is set to the name of the logic app resource.